phyloacc/PhyloAcc/README2.md

   * *SEG_FILE*: the path of bed file for genomic regions
   * *ALIGN_FILE*: the path of multiple alignment file (.fasta)
   * *RESULT_PREFIX*: the prefix for output files
-  * *id_path* (optional): only compute elements in this file.
+  * *ID_FILE* (optional): only compute elements in this file.
 (The element is tagged by its order in the input bed file starting from 0).
 If not specified, the program will compute all elements in the input file.

 * **Specify species on the phylogeny**:
   * *TARGETSPECIES*: species of interest.
 E.g. species potentially lost conservation or with convergent phenotype changes.